 Why Live in Orangeville

-Orangeville, a small neighborhood in Baltimore, is nestled amidst industrial surroundings, providing a unique blend of residential and employment opportunities.
-The area is characterized by standalone single-family homes, duplexes, and traditional Baltimore rowhouses.
-Victorian-style properties with wooden shingles and wrap-around porches stand alongside smaller bungalows and national homes.
-The neighborhood's compact layout, with streets just two blocks deep and five blocks long, is complemented by sidewalks, though tree cover is sparse.
-Despite its confined feel, Orangeville offers convenient access to public transit and major highways, making commutes to nearby employment hubs like Goetze’s Candy Company and Coca-Cola straightforward.
-Maryland Transit Administration bus stops and direct access to U.S. Route 40 facilitate easy travel to downtown Baltimore, less than 3.5 miles away, and The Johns Hopkins University, 2 miles away.
-Local dining features include Chaps Pit Beef, a no-frills eatery featured on Food Network, and Blake’s Crab House, known for its steamed seafood.
-Grocery essentials are available at ALDI, less than a mile away, with additional shopping and dining options along Pulaski Highway and Erdman Avenue.
-Orangeville Community Park offers a small playground, while nearby Patterson Park provides extensive recreational features, including basketball and tennis courts, an ice rink, and a dog park.
-Herring Run Park offers scenic waterfront views and walking trails.
-Students in Orangeville attend Baltimore City Public Schools, with Armistead Gardens Elementary/Middle School and Patterson High School serving the area.
+Orangeville is a small neighborhood in Baltimore that is surrounded by industrial buildings.
+Housing options include single-family homes, duplexes and traditional Baltimore row houses.
+Victorian-style properties with wooden shingles and wrap-around porches stand alongside smaller bungalows and National-style homes.
+The neighborhood's compact layout, with streets just two blocks deep and five blocks long, is complemented by sidewalks.
+Orangeville offers convenient access to public transit and major highways, making commutes to nearby employment hubs like Goetze’s Candy Company and Coca-Cola straightforward.
+Maryland Transit Administration bus stops and direct access to U.S. Route 40 make it easy to travel to downtown Baltimore, less than 3.5 miles away, and The Johns Hopkins University, 2 miles away.
+Local eateries include Chaps Pit Beef, a no-frills restaurant featured on Food Network, and Blake’s Crab House, known for its steamed seafood.
+Grocery essentials are available at Aldi, less than a mile away, with additional shopping and dining options along Pulaski Highway and Erdman Avenue.
+Orangeville Community Park offers a small playground, while nearby Patterson Park provides basketball and tennis courts, an ice rink and a dog park.
+Herring Run Park has scenic waterfront views and walking trails.
+Students in Orangeville attend Baltimore City Public Schools, with Armistead Gardens Elementary/Middle School and Patterson High School serving area students.

 Frequently Asked Questions